Hot flashes can be a handful.

-An episode of hot flushes (also called hot flushes) can happen in an instant, and often when you least expect it.
-This can cause a shock of anxiety, which can make the episode even worse!
-However, when treated correctly, you can face menopausal hot flushes with confidence and keep them to a minimum!
+An episode of hot flushes can happen in an instant.
+Usually when you least expect them.
+This can cause a shock of anxiety, which can make the episode even worse.
+However, when treated correctly, you can face menopausal hot flushes with confidence and keep them to a minimum.

-It can be difficult to say how exactly you will experience hot flushes, as the onset, duration, frequency, and severity of the episodes varies from one woman to the next.
+It can be difficult to say how exactly you will experience hot flushes.
+The onset, duration, frequency, and severity of the episodes differ from one woman to the next.

 What Exactly Are Hot Flushes?

 Hot flushes include the sudden feeling of heat, perspiration, and often other symptoms as well.
 They are caused by a temporary change in the blood vessel size and shape.

 Some women claim to experience an “aura” or feeling of uneasiness just before they experience an episode of hot flushes.

 Hot flushes can be experienced any time of the day or night.
 When they happen at night while you sleep, they are also referred to as night sweats.
 Hot flushes can last from only a few seconds, up to a few minutes.
 But it can take up to 30 minutes to feel completely back to normal after an episode.
 Hot flush episodes can happen as few times as once every other day, all the way up to 20 times in a single day.

 What symptoms do I need to look out for?